wp-plugins/blog-newsletter/readme.txt

 You could create a list or an alias and send your blognewsletter to that address instead.

 == Changelog ==

+= 1.1 =
+* Show post excerpt in email.
+* Show post thumbnail in email.
+* Allow adding a logo URL to show in email.

 = 1.0 =
 * Initial release